aardev14/Pesto/README.md

 ```

 ## The Algorithm

+### Initialize
+1. **Normalize List**: When the application starts load all words from the banned word list with 3 or more characters.
+Create the new list (no duplicates) by using all normalization words for each word.
+This means removing all Leetspeak and making every word lowercase.
+This list will be static and can be called by Pesto class directly so that all future instances of Pesto can use the normalized list.
+2. **Order List**: Order the list in descending order by word length.
+This is important for how the algorithm checks for bad passwords.

+### Evaluate
 1. **Normalize Password**: Normalize the password based on Leet values.
 2. **Match Password**: For each character in the normalized password:
       - Initialize good character count to zero.